-View the grizzlies of Kodiak Island (the largest in the world) gorge on salmon that swim up the rivers to spawn.
+Kodiak Island is home to the largest grizzly bears in the world, and this small group trip offers fabulous opportunities to view them gorging on the salmon that swim up the rivers to spawn.

 Few natural sights are quite as arresting as Alaskan brown bears feeding on summer bounty.
 This short trip focuses on the renowned bear populations of Kodiak Island and Katmai National Parks, using a private chartered boat to reach out-of-the-way places that most visitors never see.
 The boat can follow bears as they lope along the shore to fish and dig for clams, and you have a fantastic vantage point while watching from a safe distance.